CALL 619-485-6029

 MDMA is usually taken orally as a capsule or tablet, although it is becoming more commonplace to be ingested in liquid form or snorted as a powder.
 The powder form has become more popular in the last decade because it is often believed to be more “pure” even though it is usually cut or laced with “bath salts,” the dangerous synthetic drug that has been in the news for horrible violent episodes.

-Effects on the Brain and Body
+Effects of MDMA on the Brain and Body

 Originally developed in 1914 as a drug to suppress appetite, MDMA began receiving a lot of attention in the 1970s for its experimental use as a psychotherapy treatment.
-In the 1980s, its gained popularity in the party and rave scenes because of its tendency to produce feel-good emotions and emotional warmth (i.e., feeling extraordinarily close and pleasured by things and people close by).
+In the 1980s, it gained popularity in the party and rave scenes because of its tendency to produce feel-good emotions and emotional warmth (i.e., feeling extraordinarily close and pleasured by things and people close by).

 MDMA, a synthetic drug produced exclusively in laboratories, affects the CNS (Central Nervous System) and interacts with the brain’s neurotransmitters, boosting the production of dopamine, norepinephrine, and serotonin.
 The increase in serotonin levels causes users to feel much more affectionate and intimate than usual, and these feelings of attraction make users feel close and friendly with complete strangers.